If you want a taste of off-grid living without making a full-time commitment, these are the communities that will welcome you with open arms.

 WHERE: Rutledge, Missouri, U.S.A.

-Yes, you’ll have to join hands in a circle before the weekly potluck, but other than that there’s nothing cultish about this spot.
-While many off-grid communities focus on escaping the anxieties of the 21st-century world, here at Dancing Rabbit Ecovillage, the community of about 60 residents is busy reimagining that world.
-Started in the late ’90s by a group of Stanford and Berkeley grads, it’s founded on principles of sustainability, with its own internal economy and system of self-governance.
+Yes, you’ll have to join hands in a circle before the weekly potluck, but other than that, there’s nothing cultish about this spot.
+While many free-living communities focus on escaping the anxieties of the 21st-century world, here at Dancing Rabbit Ecovillage, the community of about 40 residents is busy reimagining that world.
+Started in the late ’90s by a group of Stanford and Berkeley grads, it’s founded on sustainability principles, with its own internal economy, system of self-governance, and grid system (referred to as the BEDR, or Better Energy for Dancing Rabbit).
 The village of ramshackle houses and whirring wind turbines is set in one corner of the 280-acre property, with woods, hills, creeks, and swimming ponds to explore.
 You can join the two-week visitor program here and study permaculture or natural building––if you don’t know what that is, you soon will.

 WHERE: Niland, California, U.S.A.